alexharri/beygla/README.md

 - _„Hvað finnst Guðmundi um breytingarnar?“_
 - _„Ég kem þessu áleiðis til Guðmundar.“_

-Icelandic usernames stored in the nominative case (nefnifall).
+Icelandic usernames are stored in the nominative case (nefnifall).
 This can pose a challenge when using the name in text.

 > _The document has been sent to Guðmundur_